claunia/marechai/README.md

-# Canary Islands Computer Museum Website
+# Master repository of computing history artifacts information (Marechai)

-Welcome to the Canary Islands Computer Museum Website repository.
+Welcome to the Marechai repository.

-This repository contains the CICM Website software.
+This repository contains the Marechai software.

 For contributing please read [here.](CONTRIBUTING.md)